What’s a better protection option – a ceramic coating or a wax?

 Easy aftercare

-Ceramic coatings are relatively low maintenance in most circumstances, with only regular washing with pH-neutral shampoo and occasional application of QD to keep them at their best.
-Unfortunately, there are also pitfalls in ceramic coating maintenance, with specialist products required if they become blocked, and full removal and reapplication being necessary if they fail (more on this later).
+A big tick here.
+Ceramic coatings are indeed relatively low-maintenance in most circumstances, with only regular washing with and occasional intensive washing with an acidic shampoo required to keep them at their best.
+Unfortunately, there are also pitfalls in ceramic coating maintenance, such as a tendency to water spot and etch, the lack of options to remove minor light scratching, and full removal and reapplication being necessary if they fail or are installed incorrectly (more on this later).

 So what about waxes then?

-By the sounds of it… “WAX IS DEAD” – at least pretty irrelevant to modern detailers
+By the sounds of the marketing campaigns, wax should be pretty irrelevant to modern detailers?

 Not quite…